SMF is fast and loose with require_any/service dependencies

 Unfortunately due to a bug in require_any_satisfied it always returns '1' when 'satbility' is set to B_FALSE.
 Even more unfortunate is that dependencies on services are mapped internally to a require_any dependency group containing all instances of said service.
 In short, you cannot rely on require_any or service dependencies to be satisfied before your service starts.

-Updated by Rich Lowe over 4 years ago
+Updated by Rich Lowe about 5 years ago

 This makes sense, but I'm not sure which piece of what you describe is the wrong one.

 The behaviour of the 'satbility' flag seems like it may make sense, from a certain point of view.
 But if it does, the mapping to a require_any with it passed B_FALSE does not.

 Also, allow me to state for the record just how upset I am that the flag is really called "satbility" and is not a typo.